rndm-com/rndm-render-plugin-core/readme.md

     type: 'RNDM.Logo'
 }

 This will create a RNDM Logo component.
-However, more complex elements cna be constructed to create full pages, views and methods complete with full functionality!
+However, more complex elements can be constructed to create full pages, views and methods complete with full functionality!

 A pseudo-code version of a more complex object might look like the below: